Sigma-Production/PteroFreeStuffinstaller/README.md

 ## Install
-A simple menu where u can choose wich addon or theme u want **Use root when running this!
+A simple menu where you can choose which addon or theme you want **Use root when running this!
 Else the script will fail!**
 ```
 bash <(curl https://raw.githubusercontent.com/finnie2006/PteroFreeStuffinstaller/V2/resources/script.sh)